rhudaj/C-COMPILER/README.md

 This project was developped for CS241: Foundations of Sequential Programs over the course of the Winter 2023 semester.

 ## Features
+* Efficient: each step runs in Linear Time

+## Steps
 * Scanning
   * transforming code from a sequence of individual characters into meaningful chunks called tokens for easier processing
 * Assembler